nickyhelol/RecipeRescue/README.md

 ## Features

-- Using firebase to administrate the account info
+- Using firebase to administrate the user account info
+- Hosted recipe database on Firebase
 - Well designed layouts to display a nice interface to users
 - Automatically save changes you make in each acticities